Skip to main content

 }

-This is where ::part() helps.
-The component exposes an internal node with part="native", so you can target it like this:
+This problem is solved by ::part().
+The component exposes an internal node with the part="native" attribute, so you can target it as follows:

 wje-button::part(native) {